 Continuous one-to-one care during labour from another woman who understands and is experienced in childbirth can offer significant benefits for the labouring mother and her partner.

-To read about the impressive studies, check out our Doula article here.
+To read about the impressive studies, check out our doula article here.

-As many dads-to-be will discover, supporting a woman in labour for hours on end can be a very physically and emotionally draining role, especially when there is just one of you!
+As many partners will discover, supporting a woman in labour for hours on end can be a very physically and emotionally draining role, especially when there is just one of you!
 Having someone to cover breaks, back-rubbing, running around and bouncing thoughts and feelings off someone experienced in birth support is a great help in labour.

 - Less pressure to remember birth plans and things learned at ante-natal classes